Rajpratik71/Mininet-wiki/MininetPresentations.md

 The Mininet Approach to Network Research and Prototyping
 ---------------------------------------------------------

-Mininet was conceived as a way to make it easy to do network research using !OpenFlow.
+Mininet was conceived as a way to make it easy to do network research using OpenFlow.

 It is based on several guiding ideas and principles:

-* It should be easy and fun to create !OpenFlow networks / software-defined networks
+* It should be easy and fun to create OpenFlow networks / software-defined networks
 * Individual researchers and students should be able to easily create and experiment with networks on a single laptop
 * Current laptops should be able to create very large experimental networks (with 1990s-class performance ;-) )
 * Current clusters should be able to simulate enterprise-class (e.g. 25,000 nodes or more) networks